-Damaged-era Black Flag bassist Dukowski now leads this LA power-rock quartet which unselfconsciously draws on the sound of the ’70s for likable, if unchallenging, original mainstreamisms that stop well short of metal.
+Damaged-era Black Flag bassist Dukowski now went on to form this LA power-rock quartet which unselfconsciously draws on the sound of the ’70s for likable, if unchallenging, original mainstreamisms that stop well short of metal.
 Former Flagmate Greg Ginn produced the hard-driving, intelligent debut album which revolves around Merrill Ward, a singer who can really project.
 Sex Dr. refines the concept on a batch of new tunes, penned mostly by Ward.
 The lyrics are generally presentable without saying much; tight group playing lends the music — which favors Steppenwolf a bit — conviction and dignity.

 Replacing guitarist Richard Ford with Sylvia Juncosa (who simultaneously led her own band, To Damascus), SWA took a radically different route on the third LP, exchanging the precisely focused rock for a noisier, chaotic smear of aggression.
 Despite spots of MC5-ish excitement (“Optimist,” for instance), XCIII is a disappointment, with SWA’s best feature — Ward’s voice — partially blunted by Dukowski’s blurry production and Juncosa’s ceaseless garbage riffing.

 Following Evolution, an unnecessary eighteen-song/70-minute CD condensation of the first three albums, SWA found itself a new guitar player (Juncosa had begun her solo career in earnest) and regained its focus on the heavy-duty Winter.
 A lot of the demi-metal fire (new axeman Phil Van Duyne is from the Black Sabbath bore-a-hole-in-your-skull school) is lost in the cloth-eared production, but Ward gets the tritely bombastic lyrics across with more clarity than they deserve.